-4 Health Benefits of Pomegranates, According to a Dietitian
+4 Health Benefits of Pomegranates, according to Dietitians

-First things first: Pomegranates are delicious, and their dark red seeds are a beautiful addition to a recipe.
-And, while their popularity in America is relatively new, pomegranates have been a staple in other cultures for thousands of years.
+Pomegranates are delicious, and their ruby red seeds are a beautiful addition to recipes.
+And while their popularity in America is relatively new, according to 2020 research published in Foods, pomegranates have been a staple in other cultures for thousands of years.
 Native to Iran and North India, the sweet fruit has long been grown and eaten throughout the Mediterranean regions of Asia, Africa and Europe.
-They were featured in ancient Egyptian art and mythology, and they're even mentioned in the Old Testament of the Bible!
+They were featured in ancient Egyptian art and mythology, and they're even mentioned in the Old Testament of the Bible.

 As well as a rich history, pomegranates have some serious health benefits.
-If you need yet another reason to pick up a pomegranate (or a bottle of pomegranate juice) at the grocery store, here are 4 health benefits of pomegranate that you need to know about.
+Here are four of the top health benefits of pomegranates that you need to know about.

 Pomegranate Nutrition Facts